archetect/archetect.github.io/src/features.md

 Archetypes not only can refer to one or more directories to render, but also other archetypes.
 This can allow for interesting compositions.
 As examples:

-* Having a common foundational archetype that contains content that should be rendered in all other archetypes, while avoiding duplications and maintenance across multiple archetypes.
+* Having a common foundational archetype that contains content that should be shared across many other archetypes, while avoiding duplication and maintenance across all of them.
-* Having different archetypes for various remoting and database layers, and using conditional rendering to mix and match these technologies in various combinations.
+* Having different archetypes for various remoting and database layers, and using conditional rendering to mix and match these technologies in different combinations.
 For instance, a composting archetype could ask "What kind of remoting layer would you like? [gRPC, OpenAPI, Thrift, Hessian]", and "What kind of database layer would you like?
-  [JPA, DynamoDB, Cassandra]".
+  [JPA, DynamoDB, Cassandra]", and render each of the selected technologies together in a unified output.